 Note

 RLlib is currently in a transition state from old- to new API stack.
-Some of the example scripts haven’t been translated yet to the new stack and are tagged with the following comment line on top: # @OldAPIStack.
+The Ray team has translated most of the example scripts to the new stack and tag those still on the old stack with this comment line on top: # @OldAPIStack.
 The moving of all example scripts over to the new stack is work in progress.

 Note

-If any (new API stack) example is broken, or if you’d like to add an example to this page, feel free to raise an issue on RLlib’s github repository.
+If you find any new API stack example broken, or if you’d like to add an example to this page, create an issue in the RLlib GitHub repository.

-The examples folder is structured into several sub-directories, the contents of all of which are described in detail below.
+The examples folder has several sub-directories described in detail below.

 How to run an example script#